bioinformaticsdotca/MIC_2022/Logging into AWS.md

 ---
 layout: page
+title: Logging into the Amazon Cloud During the Workshop
 ---

 * These instructions will **ONLY** be relevant in class, as the Cloud will not be accessible from home in advance of the class.